 Moving forward from the A-levels to the B-levels

-Before taking the exam for the B2 level in German, you should accomplish the B1 first.
+Before taking the exam for the B2 level , you should accomplish the B1 first.
 Both B levels allow you to use the German language independently and develop your skills.

 The B1 level is still limited, but you learn to understand more.
 You can get along in most situations.
 Conversations can become more personal, and you can start discussing your interests, dreams, hopes, or goals.
 Last but not least, you can begin to reason your opinion a bit.

-What are the advantages of having a B2 level in German?
+What are the advantages of having a the level B2 in German?

-The clear advantage of having a B2 level in German is that you can now understand the main topics of more complex texts and topics.
+The clear advantage of having the German B2 is that you can now understand the main topics of more complex texts and topics.
 In your special interests, you can even understand deeper conversations on a professional level.

 The significant difference from my point of view is that you can spontaneously communicate with locals without more considerable effort from your end.